Daniel J. Frey

 Sports is the novocaine injected into the jaw to keep you from feeling the pain in society.

-Have you ever heard sports called the great distraction?
+Have you ever heard of sports called the Great Distraction?

 A pastime?